Norman Kirk: Prime Minister (1972–1974)

 Two subjects in particular caused comment; one: Kirk's strong protest against French nuclear-weapons testing in the Pacific Ocean which led to his government, along with Australia, taking France to the International Court of Justice in 1972 and him sending two New Zealand navy frigates, HMNZS Canterbury and Otago, into the test zone area at Mururoa Atoll in a symbolic act of protest in 1973.
 The other: his refusal to allow a visit by a South African rugby team, a decision he made because the apartheid régime in South Africa would not accept racial integration for that sport.
 He was also highly critical of US foreign policy, speaking before the United Nations of the US involvement in the coup d'état in Chile in 1973.

 The Kirk government was also notable for a number of national identity building policies.
 The government began the tradition of New Zealand Day in 1973, and the government introduced legislation in 1974 to declare Queen Elizabeth II as "Queen of New Zealand".
+Christchurch hosted the 1974 Commonwealth Games which had a colourful opening ceremony, seen by many commentators as a festival celebrating New Zealand's new sense of self-confidence and optimism.
+Kirk and his wife hosted the royal family and accompanied them on their tour of New Zealand and the Cook Islands.

+The government began the Ohu scheme of communal work groupings in rural areas, allowing committed people (particularly Māori) to return to the land for their livelihood.
+The scheme assisted people in becoming self-sufficient from the land, enhance spiritual and social wellbeing, allow the development of alternative social models and promote organic farming.
+Kirk got he idea while visiting Israel in 1971 and witnessing Kibbutz communities leading the media to nickname it "Kirk's kibbutzim" when it was announced.
+People in the Ohu groups did not own the land they were cultivating and leased it from the Department of Lands and Survey, nor were they expected to produce surplus agricultural products (beyond the needs of the immediate community) for export.
+An advisory group was established and the first Ohu, named the Sunburst community, was eventually opened near Whitianga in 1975.

 Kirk's government was more environmentally conscious than preceding ones.
 It was elected on a platform that included a strong endorsement of the ideals of Save Manapouri campaign.
 In February 1973, Kirk honoured his election pledge and instructed the electricity department not to raise the level of Lake Manapouri.
 He created an independent body, the Guardians of Lake Manapouri, Monowai, and Te Anau (composed of leading members of the protest) to oversee management of the lake levels.

 Kirk appointed Bill Rowling as Minister of Finance.
 The Labour government enjoyed a record budget surplus in its first year and revalued the currency.
 However, the slowing global economy, an unprecedented rise in oil prices and a rapid rise in government expenditure led to soaring inflation by 1974.